caintheterrible/ERP-system/README.md

 # ERP-system
-Designing an inventory tracking system for businesses to track inventory and manage business processes.
+Designing a management system for businesses to track inventory and manage business processes.